Jessica L. Titler-Lingle

 - B.A., cum laude, University of Pittsburgh, 2012

-- United States District Court District Court Colorado, 2017
+- United States District Court District Court of Colorado, 2017

 - United States District Court Eastern District of Pennsylvania, 2016